 Do I have to be a United States citizen to apply?

 You must have the legal right to work in the United States or have United States citizenship.
-Persons hired must present acceptable proof of identity and the legal right to work in the United States and the authenticity of the documents must be verified before starting work.
+Persons hired must present acceptable proof of identity, and the legal right to work in the United States and the authenticity of the documents must be verified before starting work.
+Please note the City of San Diego, as a prospective employer, does not file nonimmigrant petitions with the U.S. Citizenship and Immigration Services (USCIS) on behalf of foreign workers.
 After hire, you will be required to sign a loyalty oath and may be required to live in San Diego County.
 Individuals employed in jobs subject to Peace Officer Standards and Training (P.O.S.T.) must be citizens or permanent residents of the United States who are eligible for and have applied for United States citizenship.

 Is the City of San Diego an equal opportunity employer?

 The City of San Diego supports nondiscrimination in the workplace and does not discriminate on the basis of race, color, creed, sex, age, national origin or ancestry, religion, pregnancy, physical or mental disability, veteran status, marital status, medical condition, gender identity, sexual orientation as well as any other category protected by federal, state, or local laws.
 The City is committed to making its jobs, programs and services accessible to all persons and complies with all ADA nondiscrimination requirements in its employment practices.